Residential recycling collection

 The following should not go in your black recycle cart

 - Computers, printers, and old televisions: The City recycles e-waste for no extra fee!
 Simply place these items by the curb between 5pm the day before your collection day and 6am on your collection day.

 - Small appliances like toasters, vacuum cleaners, and blenders.
 Simply place these items by the curb between 5pm the day before your collection day and 6am on your collection day.

 - CFL light bulbs (spiral energy saving bulbs): Do not place them in your recycling cart or garbage cart (they contain mercury) – take them to Cabarrus County Public Libraries, the County Manager’s Office, or the Household Hazardous Waste Facility.

-- Pizza boxes (or other cardboards with food residue)
+- Dirty pizza boxes (or other cardboards with food residue)

 - Plastic bags, plastic film, or plastic wrap (recycle shopping bags at participating stores)

-- Caps (only wide-mouth plastic and steel can lids can be recycled)
+- Caps (only wide-mouth plastic, steel can lids and metal lids from glass jars can be recycled)

 - Audio and video cassettes, and photographic film